Glossary

 Flag owner

 The person or team responsible for managing and maintaining a feature flag.
 The flag owner has full control over the flag, including the ability to modify its configuration, set conditions, assign permissions to other users, remove the flag from stories, and delete it.
+For more details, see Flag permissions.

 Flag user

 A person or team with permissions to use a feature flag.
 Flag users can toggle the flag on or off and configure slices based on the conditions defined by the flag owner but do not have the ability to manage or change ownership of the flag.
+For more details, see Flag permissions.

 I